 These policies describe requirements for immunizations and other health protocols to protect the safety and welfare of students, faculty and staff, and our communities.
 This may include vaccinations or other precautionary safety measures.
 Provisions exist to accommodate requests for exceptions due to medical or deeply held religious beliefs.

-Individuals who work, train, or otherwise access any UC health facilities – including medical centers, ambulatory surgery centers, Student Health Services, Counseling & Psychological Services, and other campus- and school-based medical and behavioral health clinics are subject to the August 5, 2021 California Department of Public Health (CDPH) order.
-Individuals who are subject to the CDPH order, must be in compliance with the order as of their start date unless a request for declination is made based on “Qualifying Medical Reasons” or “Religious Beliefs.”
-If a request for declination is not made, new employees must have received a single dose of a one-dose regimen or second dose of a two-dose regimen for COVID-19 by their first date of employment.
+Individuals who work, train, or otherwise access any UC health facilities – including medical centers, ambulatory surgery centers, Student Health Services, Counseling & Psychological Services, and other campus- and school-based medical and behavioral health clinics are subject to California Department of Public Health guidelines, and must be in compliance with the order as of their first date of employment unless a request for declination is made based on “Qualifying Medical Reasons” or “Religious Beliefs.”
+If a request for declination is not made, new employees must have received a single dose of a one-dose regimen or second dose of a two-dose regimen for COVID-19, as well as any boosters consistent with manufacturer instructions and applicable agency approval, authorization, or listing, by their first date of employment.

-* Campus employees are those individuals who do not work, train, or otherwise access any UCI Health facilities; including Student Health Services, Counseling & Psychological Services and other campus- and school-based medical and behavioral health clinics not affiliated with UCI.
+*Campus employees are those individuals who do not work, train, or otherwise access any UC health facilities; including Student Health Services, Counseling & Psychological Services and other campus- and school-based medical and behavioral health clinics not affiliated with UCI.

 Click here for more information: https://hr.uci.edu/partnership/futureofwork/uc-covid-policy.php